 How much money do you want to raise?

-Is there a physical project you can help out with?
+Is there a physical project you can support?

 Can you collaborate with a local charity?

-Rally the members of your church around the charity you support.
+Rally your church around the charity you support.

 To connect with your church and community, you can ...

-Whatever you do, just don’t wait until the Sunday before #GivingTuesday to get people excited about giving.
+Whatever you do, just don’t wait until the Sunday before #GivingTuesday to get people excited.
 It’s best to remind your church often ahead of time to prepare them for action.

 Need help promoting #GivingTuesday?

 I know I’m stating the obvious, but since this day occurs during the week, receiving cash or check donations will be challenging.

 To make this work, you’ll need to lead your church to donate online.